 Whether you are teaching face-to-face, doing remote learning, or some combination of the two, chances are that you’re using technology both for teaching and learning.
 If you’re like me, your students are using websites and apps to create products to show what they know.
-It can be hard to know how to give students timely, helpful feedback on digital activities, especially if you are 100% virtual.
+It can be hard to know how to give students timely, helpful feedback in online classes.

 But I’ve got you covered!
-Here are 6 tried-and-tested ways for teachers to provide students feedback in an online environment!
+Here are 6 tried-and-tested ways for teachers to provide students feedback on their digital work in an online environment!

 Comment on Their Work

 It’s super easy to give students feedback in Google Apps™.
 I especially love this option because you can comment as they’re working, rather than waiting until they’re done.
 You can:

 - provide real-time comments in a shared document in Slides, Docs, or Sheets